01 of 13

 03 of 13

-Egypt's national sandwich is definitely one of the most flavorful and colorfull dishes on the list.
+Egypt's national sandwich is definitely one of the most flavorful and colorful dishes on the list.

 04 of 13

-Although there are many sandwiches associated with Italian food, like their infamous porchetta sandwiches, grilled paninos, and fresh baguettes, tramezzini are the iconic Italian finger sandwiches that are perfect for snacking.
+Although there are many sandwiches associated with Italian food, like their infamous porchetta sandwiches, or grilled panini, the tramezzini are the iconic Italian finger sandwiches that are perfect for snacking.
 Similar to English tea sandwiches, these flavorful triangular sandwiches are made with crustless soft white bread and homemade mayonnaise.
 They're typically served and sold between breakfast and lunch at many restaurants and bars in Venice, Italy.

 To make these petite Venetian snacks, it's crucial to start with some really good homemade mayonnaise and soft, crustless white bread.
 After that, the options for fillings become endless!Continue to 5 of 13 below.